Dhinu29/P_DINESH_WEEK_1_RISC_V_SoC_Tapeout_Program_VSD-/README.md

+🚀 P_DINESH_WEEK_1_RISC_V_SoC_Tapeout_Program_VSD

+This repository documents my Week 1 progress in the RISC-V SoC Tapeout Program organized by VLSI System Design (VSD).
+The main goal of this week was to set up a complete digital design flow using open-source tools and gain hands-on experience in RTL design, simulation, verification, and synthesis.

+🌟 Week 1 Highlights

+✅ 1. **RTL Design**
+   - Implemented basic digital modules to understand hardware description at the **register-transfer level (RTL)**.
+   - Created **testbenches** to verify functionality by applying input vectors and monitoring outputs.

+✅ 2. **Simulation with Icarus Verilog**
+   - Compiled Verilog design and testbench into a **simulation executable**.
+   - Verified design behavior under different test conditions.
+✅3.  **Waveform Analysis with GTKWave**
+   - Visualized **signal transitions, timing diagrams, and logic behavior**.
+   - Debugged and confirmed correctness of the designorrectness.
+✅4. **Logic Synthesis with Yosys**
+   - Transformed **Verilog RTL** into a **gate-level netlist** mapped to a standard cell library.
+   - Optimized design using `synth` and `abc` commands.
+   - Prepared synthesized netlist for further verification or tapeout.

 P_DINESH_WEEK_1_RISC_V_SoC_Tapeout_Program_VSD

 This repository documents my Week 1 progress in the RISC-V SoC Tapeout Program organized by VLSI System Design (VSD).
 The primary focus of this week is to set up a complete digital design flow using open-source tools and gain hands-on experience in RTL design, simulation, verification, and synthesis.